quantizor/buttermilk/README.md

     <RoutingState>
       {routing => (
         <p>
-          No page was found with the path:&nbsp;
+          No page was found with the path:
           <code>{routing.location.pathname}</code>
         </p>
       )}